learn-co-students/dc-ds-060120/mod-1/Mod-1-project/Mod1 Project Description 060120.md

 ### 1. Getting Started

 Please start by reviewing this document.
-If you have any questions, please ask them in Slack ASAP so (a) we can answer the questions and (b) so we can update this repository to make it clearer.
+If you have any questions, please contact your instructors in Slack ASAP so (a) we can answer the questions and (b) so we can update this repository to make it clearer.

 ### 2. Project Pitch- Monday